JialeCao001/PedSurvey/Comparison.md

 ## Leaderboard on various pedestrian datasets
 - If you find a new paper about pedestrian detection, please feel free to contact us for adding it.
+- If you find any error about performance, please feel free to contact us to fix it.